Primary Navigation Mobile

 Overall, the Q5 is a competent and comfortable car designed to take a lot of the aggro out of driving.
 The steering feels fluid and is well weighted, and the car’s driving position is adjustable.
 It’s not all that exciting to drive, but the whole experience feels smooth and well thought out.

 The brake pedal is notable as it feels rather firm and alert, which took a little while to get used to but becomes fluid and welcome very quickly – particularly when so many cars have soggy brake pedals when they need to balance physical braking with energy regeneration.
-As for overall ambience inside, the Q5 features a windscreen with extra soundproofing, and reasonably well controlled.
+As for overall ambience inside, the Q5 features a windscreen with extra soundproofing, and is a very refined place to travel.

-Unfortunately, due to the constraints of the cars available during our initial testing of the new Q5, every version we’ve driven so far had air adaptive suspension equipped – an option for Q5 buyers that’ll set you back £1,725 more when ordering your car.
-You’ll have to wait until we get Q5 models in the UK on standard suspension for a more varied road test.
+Unfortunately, every version of the new Q5 we’ve driven so far had air adaptive suspension equipped – an option for Q5 buyers that’ll set you back £1,725 more when ordering your car, and one which many customers are unlikely to choose.
+We’ll have to wait until we get Q5 models on standard suspension for a more varied road test.

 For now, though, we can say that the air suspension feels like a good upgrade to make.
 The ride height raises and lowers depending on drive mode while you’re on the move, and it manages to smooth off plenty of larger lumps and bumps.
-While there is a bit of body roll from side to side, the air suspension is remarkably composed; it doesn’t wallow or float over large undulations in the road surface.
+While there is a bit of body roll from side to side, the air suspension is remarkably composed; it doesn’t wallow or float over large undulations in the road surface, and is generally impressive.
+Even in its sportiest setting it’s far from uncomfortable.